haozixin/AI_reversi/agents/t_004/wiki/AI-Method-1.md

 Reason: The more frontiers we have, the more actions our opponent can take that can potentially limit us to only bad moves.
 Striving on keeping our pieces surrounded provides potential opportunities later while limits the opponent's actions, as proven by professional advices and experiments.
+On the other hand, pieces surrounded by others are typically relatively harder to be flipped since there's no immediate neighboring squares to directly flip them, whereas those surrounded pieces are usually in the centre of a block(s), that are often helpful for example for later capturing corners.

 More details about the characteristics and performance measurements are discussed later.